jbloomlab/bench-to-byte/sections/tracking-your-code/index.md

 **Initialize a Repository**:

-You can either create a new Git repository by making a directory and telling git to start tracking it.
+You create a new Git repository by telling Git to start tracking the code in a directory.

 ```bash
 mkdir my-project